MithrilJS/mithril.js/docs/mithril.component.md

 ### Stateful components

-Usually it's recommended that you store application state outside of components (either in a view-model or at the top-level component).
-Components *can* be stateful, but the purpose of component state is to prevent the pollution of the model layer with aspects that are inherently about the component.
+Usually it's recommended that you store application state outside of components (either in a view-model or in the top-level component in the case of nested components).
+Components *can* be stateful, but the purpose of component state is to prevent the pollution of the model layer with aspects that are inherently related to the component.
 For example, an autocompleter component may need to internally store a flag to indicate whether the dropdown is visible, but this kind of state is not relevant to an application's business logic.

-You may also elect to use component state for application state that is not meaningful outside the scope of a single component.
-For example, you might have a `UserForm` component that lives alongside other unrelated components on a bigger page, but it probably doesn't make sense for the parent page to be aware of the unsaved user entity stored within the `UserForm` component.
+You might also elect to maintain component state when it's not meaningful outside the scope of a single component.
+For example, you might have a `UserForm` component that lives alongside other unrelated components on a bigger page, but it probably doesn't make sense for the parent page to be aware of the unsaved user data stored within the `UserForm` component.

 ---